 In addition, WRRT have worked in collaboration with Council units to install street-side and park recycling bins in popular public locations in Oamaru.
-There is an opportunity to extend their provision in Oamaru and throughout the district.
+There is an opportunity to further collaborate with WRRT to increase the number of these recycling bins in Oamaru and throughout the district.

-Council is proposing to keep the rural township recycling bins, but will review how they are operating and look at ways to make the service more consistent across the centres (for example, glass recycling).
+Council is proposing to keep the rural township recycling bins, but will review how they are operating and look at ways to make the service more consistent across the centres (for example, glass recycling), and may look at providing them in other townships, if appropriate.

 We will also monitor their effectiveness over the life of this plan.
-We are also proposing more collaboration with WRRT to develop a phased programme for replacing existing litter bins in key public locations around the district with bins that provide for a combination of waste disposal and recycling
+We are also proposing more collaboration with WRRT to develop a phased programme for replacing existing litter bins in key public locations around the district with bins that provide for a combination of waste disposal and recycling.